In this guide we’ll take a look at the best secateurs for maintaining your garden.

 A tough pair of scissors will prune and cut back some unruly plants, and if you’re just snipping the tips off old lavender then yes, scissors will do the job – but they won’t be much help when it comes to tackling shrubs, and eventually your hands are going to be screaming!

-Using a decent pair of secateurs allows you to quickly and efficiently make clean cuts that heal.
+The best secateurs secateurs will allow you to quickly and efficiently make clean cuts that heal.
 Mangling through a stem with sub-par secateurs will just damage the plant.

 I’ve gone through plenty of secateurs over the years, but Felco are the only brand that have lasted longer than a season – apart from the pair I lost somewhere, which I’m still expecting to find at some point.